Black Sabbath: 1987–1990: Martin joins, The Eternal Idol, Headless Cross, and Tyr

-The band enlisted heavy metal vocalist Tony Martin to re-record Gillen's tracks, and former Electric Light Orchestra drummer Bev Bevan to complete a few percussion overdubs.
-Before the release of the new album Black Sabbath accepted an offer to play six shows at Sun City, South Africa during the apartheid era.
+The band enlisted heavy metal vocalist Tony Martin to re-record Gillen's tracks, and Bevan rejoined to complete a few percussion overdubs.
+Before the release of the new album, Black Sabbath accepted an offer to play six shows at Sun City, South Africa, during the apartheid era.
 The band drew criticism from activists and artists involved with Artists United Against Apartheid, who had been boycotting South Africa since 1985.
-Drummer Bev Bevan refused to play the shows, and was replaced by Terry Chimes, formerly of the Clash, while Dave Spitz returned on bass.
+Bevan refused to play the shows, and was replaced by Terry Chimes, formerly of the Clash, while Dave Spitz returned on bass.

-After nearly a year in production, The Eternal Idol was released on 8 December 1987 and ignored by contemporary reviewers.
+After nearly a year in production, The Eternal Idol was released in November 1987 and ignored by contemporary reviewers.
 On-line internet era reviews were mixed.
-AllMusic said that "Martin's powerful voice added new fire" to the band, and the album contained "some of Iommi's heaviest riffs in years."
+AllMusic said that "Martin's powerful voice added new fire" to the band, and the album contained "some of Iommi's heaviest riffs in years".
 Blender gave the album two stars, claiming the album was "Black Sabbath in name only".
-The album would stall at No. 66 in the United Kingdom, while peaking at 168 in the U.S. The band toured in support of Eternal Idol in Germany, Italy and for the first time, Greece.
+The album would stall at No. 66 in the United Kingdom, while peaking at 168 in the US The band toured in support of Eternal Idol in Germany, Italy and for the first time, Greece.
 In part due to a backlash from promoters over the South Africa incident, other European shows were cancelled.
 Bassist Dave Spitz left the band again shortly before the tour, and was replaced by Jo Burt, formerly of Virginia Wolf.

 Following the poor commercial performance of The Eternal Idol, Black Sabbath were dropped by both Vertigo Records and Warner Bros.
 Records, and signed with I.R.S.
 Records.
 The band took time off in 1988, returning in August to begin work on their next album.
 As a result of the recording troubles with Eternal Idol, Tony Iommi opted to produce the band's next album himself.
 "It was a completely new start", Iommi said.
 "I had to rethink the whole thing, and decided that we needed to build up some credibility again".
 Iommi enlisted former Rainbow drummer Cozy Powell, long-time keyboardist Nicholls and session bassist Laurence Cottle, and rented a "very cheap studio in England".